mc503/doc_extraction_poc/walkthrough.md

-# Spektr Document OCR - Walkthrough (macOS Guide)
+# Spektr - Document Extraction Walkthrough (macOS Guide)

-Welcome to **Spektr Document OCR**!
+Welcome to **Spektr**!
 This application allows you to extract structured data from documents (PDFs and Images) using the power of AI (OpenAI GPT-4o).

 This guide is designed for **macOS users** setting up their machine from scratch.